 + Faith- Do you place your foundation on faith in God?
 Do you show up to meet with Him daily?
 How can you make Him more of a priority in your life?
 How can you cultivate a deeper relationship with Him?

-+ A Person- Is there someone who truly and completely accepts and loves you?
++ A Person- Is there someone who truly and unconditionally loves you?
 Do they help your grow in a positive direction?
 How can you spend more time with them?
 How can you show them you appreciate them and how they make you feel?